davidherszenhaut/davidherszenhaut/README.md

 ### Hi there 👋

-My name is David and I'm a software developer.
+My name is David and I'm a software engineer.
 Thanks for checking out my page!

 Visit my full portfolio at https://davidherszenhaut.github.io/.